 Area around the falls and falls themselves is scenic destination with idyllic beach, which is adorned with palm trees.
 Two species of sea turtles come to nest in this beach – leatherback sea turtle (Dermochelys coriacea) and olive ridley sea turtle (Lepidochelys olivacea).

-Falls are much less impressive (but taller) in the dry period of the year, but in the rainy period, in October – November falls are at their best – then Lobé River brings much water from the vast rainforests of South Cameroon Plateau.
+Falls are much less impressive (but taller) in the dry period of the year, but in the rainy period, in October – November falls are at their best – then Lobé River brings much water from the vast rainforest of South Cameroon Plateau.

 To local people – Batanga, Maabi, Pygmies – waterfall is sacred site, a place of purification and meeting with the spirits of ancestors.
 There are reports about Pygmy healers pushing their patients under the falling water in order to purify them.
 Lobé Falls have been used in inthronisation rituals of Batanga kings who meet the spirits of their ancestors here.